 I wrote all about the experience here.
 Long story short, we were able to get close enough to hear them communicate and see them walk, graze and bathe without compromising their natural habitat or routine.
 They’re not fully wild elephants though sadly and it is more like a holiday here from their working lives, some for longer than others.

 As our bus returned to Hefalump Cafe, Panha and Ra were there waiting for us.
 Before the sun disappeared, they drove us back to the top of the mountain for a glimpse of the beautiful sunset colours over Mondulkiri before darkness set in.

 Back in the car for our return journey to Phnom Penh.
 Last day of the tour!
 How sad.
 But also how exciting to have another opportunity to explore Phnom Penh, feeling more awake the second time around.

-There was a tuk tuk outside and after negotiating a price with him, he took us to Bassac Lane where there are a bunch of funky bars to explore.
+There was a tuk tuk outside and after negotiating a price with him, he took us to Bassac Lane where there are a bunch of funky bars to try.
 If you peek inside each one you’ll get a sense of their individual vibe with their impressive interior designs.
-Don’t expect to meet too many locals here though we did meet a Cambodian-American guy who was a monk for 7 months!
+Don’t expect to meet too many locals here though we did meet a Cambodian-American guy who was a monk for seven months.
 We certainly had an interesting chat.

 Thursday – Drive to Battambang

-After an extremely delicious breakfast at Enso Cafe in Phnom Penh, it was time for our drive to Battambang where my travel buddy lives.
-For the next 7 days she will be my tour guide.
+After a delicious breakfast at Enso Cafe in Phnom Penh, it was time for our drive to Battambang where my travel buddy lives.
+For the next seven days she will be my tour guide.
 That means Christmas in Cambodia!